 Long ago, Eric and me, we were a team.
 He was the agent, and I was the psychic profiler.
 We were match and gasoline.
 “Prepared for the blizzard, buddy?”
 He attempted small talk.
 Pathetic.

 “What’s it to you?”
-He inched my way, eying the photos of Maria, Ana and me on the walls; reminders of my misery.
+He inched my way, eying the photos of Maria and Anna on the wall, reminders of my misery.
 My kitchen disgusted him, I noticed.
-Today it seemed particularly smaller and dirtier than usual, even to me.
-I manned the whisky bottle and shook it at him, by mere courtesy.
+Today it seemed particularly smaller and dirtier, even to me.
+I manned the whisky bottle and shook it at him by mere courtesy.

 “You tell me, Vince,” he shrugged.
 “Don’t you see, what I’ll do?”

 “It’s not working that way.”
 I turned and went to the twilit living room, switched the lights on.
 He followed me in silence.
+Tears stung in my eyes, but I blinked them away.
 “You know that.”
-The bookshelves made the room look like a cave.
+The bookshelves sucked the light up.
+They made the room look like a cave.
+The grey wooly darkness of the late winter afternoon bloomed forth into the room.

 I shifted my legs, and put my throbbing stiff one unto the coffee table.
 My sock was torn, big toe peeking from the knitted green wool.
 Under my heel one of the magazine towers collapsed and spilled to the floor.
 I had an empty whiskey bottle wedged into the couch, nestling between my left side and the elbow rest.

 That was what numbed the pain best, as long as I kept my brain fogged up.
 The black cap went bye-bye.
 Another wasted hour without being hammered.
 The smell of my armpits hit me.
 Eric stared.
-The grey wooly darkness of the late winter afternoon bloomed forth into the room.
-What did I care if Eric saw me in this shape?
+What did I care if he saw me in this shape?

 “The Eric Paulson I know, wouldn’t dither,” I growled at him.
 Jaw muscles clenched together, my fist was a white ball of bone, sinew and muscle.
 The Eric Paulson I knew, was responsible for my stiff leg.